DataDog/documentation/content/en/database_monitoring/setup_oracle/_index.md

 - **Deployment configurations**: Self-managed, RDS, RAC, Exadata
 - **Architecture**: Multi-tenant

-The following deployment configurations, components, and features are not supported: Oracle Autonomous Database, ASM, and Data Guard.
+The following deployment configurations, components, and features are not supported: Oracle Autonomous Database and Data Guard.

-## Latest Agent version

-The following beta build contains implemented Oracle DBM features: `7.44.1~dbm~oracle~beta~0.28`.

 ## Prerequisites

 ### Install the Oracle integration

-On the [**Integrations**][1] page in Datadog, install the [Oracle integration][2] for your organization.
+On the [Integrations][1] page in Datadog, install the [Oracle integration][2] for your organization.
 This will install an [Oracle dashboard][5] in your account which can be used to monitor the performance of your Oracle databases.

 ### Upgrade the Oracle integration in your Agent